 Session 4: Keys to Data Analysis: Creating Graphs

-In-class and homework: Finalize the Research Proposal in advance of first consultation session
+In-class and homework: Finalize the Research Proposal in advance of the first consultation session

 $899 per person.
 Includes 16 hours of online content and 2 online consults

 Additional Consultation (beyond 2 included sessions) available upon request at $50/hr

 Upon submitting the application, there is a non-refundable deposit of $199 (applicable toward the full tuition).
 For those accepted into the program, the deposit is not refundable should you cancel your registration.
 However, if for any reason we are unable to accept your application, your deposit will be fully refunded.